kellpossible/blog/content/adventures/023-EmpathyAndCriticism.md

 making us appear reckless and dagerous.
 It might make others question our personal suitability for taking on leadership responsibilities?

-![An open discussion on safety after someone admits something they don't know](/photos/empathy-and-criticism/20170414_152730.jpg)
+{{ img(path="/photos/empathy-and-criticism/20170414_152730.jpg", caption="An open discussion on safety after someone admits something they don't know")}}

 Of course, unfortunately, considerations for admission of guilt and culpability in the context of litigation increasingly plays a part in a